What is the Curly Girl Method?

 It really does depend on your hair type and its condition.
 Also, because co-washing has become so popular, there are several products on the market now created specifically for co-washing.

-If you choose to modify the Curly Girl Method, there are friendly shampoos available.
+If you choose to modify the CG Method, there are friendly shampoos available.
 They don’t contain sulfates or silicones.

 While technically these products are considered shampoos, they are an acceptable alternative to co-washing.
 When it comes to the second product for using the Curly Girl Method, a styling gel is preferred.